 NHR PerfLab Seminar Talk: Exclusive file systems for power users with BeeGFS and network NVMe storage

-We are happy to announce a talk by Sebastian Oeste (Zentrum für Informationsdienste und Hochleistungsrechnen (ZIH) TU Dresden) in the NHR PerfLab seminar.
+Speaker: Sebastian Oeste (Zentrum für Informationsdienste und Hochleistungsrechnen (ZIH) at TU Dresden)

 On most HPC systems, the parallel file system is a shared resource that is used from different compute jobs at the same time.
 While Jobs can run exclusively on compute nodes to not interfere compute resources from other jobs, the parallel file system remains a shared medium.
 It is possible that some power users with challenging I/O patterns are slowing down the entire file system.